SegataLab/cFMD/README.md

 ## Publication

 Carlino et al., "Unexplored microbial diversity from 2,500 food metagenomes and links with the human microbiome", in press.

+### Acknowledgements

+The MASTER EU Consortium was funded by the European Union’s Horizon 2020 research and innovation programme under grant agreement No 818368.
+This resource was also partially supported by the European Union’s Horizon Europe programme (project DOMINO-101060218).